 HARRF has twice been awarded "plant of the year," once by California Water Pollution Control Association and also by the California Water Environmental Association.

 Water Reclamation and Reuse Program / HARRF Improvements

 Started at the HARRF in the Fall of 1998, Phase I Construction is a major rehabilitation of existing facilities and will improve secondary treatment efficiency.
 Phase II Construction, completed in 2001, adds tertiary treatment capability to create high quality water production for reuse as irrigation on local golf courses, parks, school grounds, green belts, roadway medians, open spaces and industrial use.
-Phase III Construction, currently being designed, will include a replacement administration building and a rebuild of the influent pump station and the primary treatment building.
+Phase III Construction, includes a replacement administration building (completed 8/15), and a rebuild of the influent pump station (completed 2/16) and the primary treatment building (completion date 1/18).

 Public tours of the HARRF by interested groups, citizens, and schools are available by appointment.